 I have patients who are symptomatic with low dopamine levels, and I found this product, Procite-D, to be very effective in changing that.* Patients will come to me, and they will say, “I just can’t focus anymore.
 I lack motivation.
 My libido is low.
 I have cravings.”
-There are a range of cravings.
-Some examples are foods, sex, and buying clothes.
-They also sometime express they have addictions, and sometimes it’s drug addictions.
+There is a range of cravings.
+Some examples are food, sex, and buying clothes.
+They also sometimes express they have addictions, and sometimes it’s drug addictions.
 When people have low dopamine, they are more at risk for developing addictions than if the dopamine level is normal.
-But, dopamine is that neurotransmitter of joy and euphoria.
+But, dopamine is the neurotransmitter of joy and euphoria.
 It’s the one that gives that sense of well-being and puts a bounce in your step.

 I’ve had patients come in and say, “You know, I don’t have any joy in my life anymore.
 As a matter of fact, I went to my daughter’s wedding last week.
 I looked around, and it was perfect.
 And I thought, ‘You know I should be happier than I am.’”
 These are the type of stories that come to me through my patients.
 If they have low dopamine, that is a typical story.
 “I don’t get excited about things that I used to.”

 It is very important to make sure low dopamine moves into the normal range because it helps the patient to make better choices in the life that they are leading.
 I have used Procite-D for low dopamine for decades with my patients, and it’s very helpful.* They get more energy and more focus.* And, as I said, it can increase their libido.* But it’s safe, and it’s an effective product.*

 Are there any clients you would (or wouldn’t) recommend this product for?